JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 - Clear link to Causal Inference and Bayesian Machine Learning.
 - No need for (reasonably) interpretable features.
 - Less susceptible to adversarial attacks than LIME and SHAP.

 ### Problem: Limited Availability in Julia Ecosystem 😔

 Software development in the space of XAI has largely focused on various global methods and surrogate explainers with implementations available for both Python and R. In the Julia space we have only been able to identify one package that falls into the broader scope of XAI, namely [`ShapML.jl`](https://github.com/nredell/ShapML.jl).
 Support for Counterfactual Explanations has so far not been implemented in Julia.

 ### Solution: `CounterfactualExplanations.jl` 🎉

 Through this project we aim to close that gap and thereby contribute to broader community efforts towards explainable AI.
 Highlights of our new package include:

 - **Simple and intuitive interface** to generate counterfactual explanations for differentiable classification models trained in Julia.
-- **Detailed documentation** providing examples involving linear classifiers and deep learning models trained in [Flux](https://fluxml.ai/) for binary and multi-class prediction tasks.
+- **Detailed documentation** involving illustrative example datasets, linear classifiers and deep learning models trained in [Flux](https://fluxml.ai/) and counterfactual generators for binary and multi-class prediction tasks.
 - **Interoperability** with other popular programming languages as demonstrated through examples involving deep learning models trained in Python and R (see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/tutorials/interop/)).
-- **Easily extensible** through custom models and counterfactual generators: a carefully designed package architecture allows for seamless extension through multiple dispatch (see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/tutorials/models/)).
+- **Seamless extensibility** through custom models and counterfactual generators (see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/tutorials/models/)).

 ### Ambitions for the Package 🎯